Why more companies are onshoring customer service

 A new focus on onshoring: domestic agents

-In June, the company announced it had moved its international call center operations back to the United States, creating 500 new jobs and bringing customer service closer to the company’s more than 3 million customers.
-Moving all call center operations onshore represents one of the key investments the company is making to improve the customer experience.
+In June, the company announced it had moved its international contact center operations back to the United States, creating 500 new jobs and bringing customer service closer to the company’s more than 3 million customers.
+Moving all contact center operations onshore represents one of the key investments the company is making to improve the customer experience.

-Service providers and retailers have expanded their domestic call center workforces recently.
+Service providers and retailers have expanded their domestic contact center workforces recently.
 Early this year, Lowe’s said it would hire more than 1,700 US workers in Albuquerque, New Mexico, Wilkesboro, North Carolina, and Indianapolis, Indiana.
-This follows the 2015 opening of its Indianapolis call center, where Lowe’s anticipated hiring 1,000 customer service agents.
+This follows the 2015 opening of its Indianapolis contact center, where Lowe’s anticipated hiring 1,000 customer service agents.

 Onshoring trend expected to continue